js-ferguson/myBlog/myBlog/README.md

 * make nav links should be coloured differently if you are currently on that page.

-* if a post has replies, display number of replies on it's card in the post feed.

 * add an admin page where admins can make other users admins

  --- notes ---